SJCaldwell/sjcaldwell.github.io/content/writing/data-parallelism-for-the-poor.md

 $$m_{opt}= (4 + 4) * N$$
 This won't be the same for all optimizers.
 But let's say we're using standard [Adam](https://docs.pytorch.org/docs/stable/generated/torch.optim.Adam.html).
 Adam is going to store the momentum and variance in FP32 for each parameter.
 So that's an additional 48GB of memory.

 So, assuming we're using FP32, we're at 96GB already, before we've even computed an activation.
 All that for a measly 7B parameter model.
-No wonder people feel complain about feeling GPU poor.
+No wonder people feel GPU poor.

 So 7B was ambitious for fitting on a single card.
 I just wanted to write it out because 7B is chump change and already has you reaching for different techniques to distribute memory over multiple cards/nodes[^4].
 For the purposes of this post, let's assume our model is smaller.
 Call it a ~1B parameter model.
 Those same calculations would give us 2GB for model parameters, 2GB for gradients, and 4GB for optimizers.
 A healthy 8GB that would fit on most consumer grade cards.
 It's also the size of [GPT-2 XL](https://huggingface.co/openai-community/gpt2-xl), so you're at least in the 2019 tech tree.